klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 document.getElementById('content').innerText = user.fullName;
 ```

-Did you expect this result?
+After recompiling and running the code, did you expect this result?
+- `user.fullName` does still contain the old value, right?
+Without 'Bob'...

 The reason why this happens is that `fullName` is only set in the `constructor`, when the object is created.
+- Once generated, it is not regenerated when the firstName changes.
 It's actually `metadata` and should be generated based on the other properties instead of having its own state.

-Update `fullName` to be a `getter` instead of a field, make sure it still returns the `fullName` in the form it does right now.
+Update `fullName` to be a `getter` (property) instead of a field, make sure it still returns the `fullName` in the form it does right now.

-> This exercise you'll have to compile with the `tsc` option `--target es5`.
+> This time, you'll have to compile with the `tsc` option `--target es5`.
 What this means will be explained a bit more in `codelab02`.
+- First, try to compile as normal using `tsc greetingService.ts`, it will fail.
+- Then, correctly compile using `tsc --target es5 greetingService.ts`

+When done (not before), take a look at the below code.
 In the end, your code should look like this:
 ```typescript
 class Student {